How to Reach Manaslu Base Camp

 Total Duration: The entire trek takes about 14 days, but this can vary depending on your acclimatisation needs.
 Throughout this time, you'll experience the full scope of the Manaslu Base Camp trek difficulty, from easy hikes to challenging high-altitude passes.

-Recommended Package: Kathmandu Valley Day Tour
+Recommended Featured Trip Package: Kathmandu Valley Day Tour

-Manaslu Base Camp Trek Difficulty
+Manaslu Base Camp Trek Difficulty Level

 The Manaslu Base Camp trek can be moderate to challenging, depending on your experience level.
 This is what to look forward to: